pitschr/knx-core/README.md

         try (final DefaultKnxClient client = new DefaultKnxClient(routerAddress)) {
             // Sends the read request
-            // The returned instance is the acknowledge sent by KNX router indicating that read request was received final var readRequestAck = client.readRequest(groupAddress).get();
+            // The returned instance is the acknowledge sent by KNX router indicating that read request was received final var readRequestAck = client.readRequest(GROUP_ADDRESS).get();
             LOG.debug("READ ACK: {}", readRequestAck);

-            // Wait bit for update (up to 1 sec)
+            // Wait bit for update (usually few 10ms, but up to 1 sec max)
             // If communication and read flags on KNX group address are set the state of lamp will be forwarded by the
-            // KNX router and status pool will be updated with lamp status client.getStatusPool().isUpdated(groupAddress, 1, TimeUnit.SECONDS);
+            // KNX router and status pool will be updated by KNX client with the actual lamp status client.getStatusPool().isUpdated(address, 1, TimeUnit.SECONDS);

             // read lamp state
-            final var lampStatus = client.getStatusPool().getValue(groupAddress, DPT1.SWITCH).getBooleanValue();
+            final var lampStatus = client.getStatusPool().getValue(GROUP_ADDRESS, DPT1.SWITCH).getBooleanValue();
             LOG.debug("STATUS BEFORE SWITCH: {}", lampStatus);

             // Sends the write request
-            // The returned instance is the acknowledge sent by KNX router indicating that write request was received final var writeRequestAck = client.writeRequest(groupAddress, DPT1.SWITCH.toValue(!lampStatus)).get();
+            // The returned instance is the acknowledge sent by KNX router indicating that write request was received final var writeRequestAck = client.writeRequest(GROUP_ADDRESS, DPT1.SWITCH.toValue(!lampStatus)).get();
             LOG.debug("WRITE ACK: {}", writeRequestAck);

-            // Wait bit for update (up to 1 sec)
+            // Wait bit for update (usually few 10ms, but up to 1 sec max)
-            // If communication and write flags on KNX group address are set the state of lamp will be changed and
+            // If communication and write flags on KNX group address are set the state of lamp will be changed.
-            // the state of lamp will be forwarded by the KNX router which updates the status pool as well client.getStatusPool().isUpdated(groupAddress, 1, TimeUnit.SECONDS);
+            // The state of lamp will be forwarded by the KNX router and status pool will be updated by KNX client client.getStatusPool().isUpdated(GROUP_ADDRESS, 1, TimeUnit.SECONDS);

-            LOG.debug("STATUS AFTER SWITCH: {}", client.getStatusPool().getValue(groupAddress, DPT1.SWITCH).getBooleanValue());
+            LOG.debug("STATUS AFTER SWITCH: {}", client.getStatusPool().getValue(GROUP_ADDRESS, DPT1.SWITCH).getBooleanValue());
         } catch (final Throwable t) {
             LOG.error("THROWABLE.
 Reason: {}", t.getMessage(), t);
         }